contagon/handbook/handbook/26-temple-recommends.md

 If members have questions about wearing the garment, refer them to [38.5](38-church-policies-and-guidelines.md#385-temple-clothing-and-garments).

-#### 26.3.3.3 Additional Direction
+### 26.4.3 Additional Direction

 The priesthood leader emphasizes to the member the need to safeguard his or her recommend.
 It must never be loaned and should be reported immediately to the issuer if lost or stolen.

-## 26.4 Issuing Temple Recommends to Unendowed Members
+## 26.5 Issuing Temple Recommends in Special Circumstances

-### 26.4.1 General Guidelines

-In a ward, the bishop or an assigned counselor interviews unendowed members for temple recommends.
-In a branch, only the branch president conducts temple recommend interviews.
-The leader follows the guidelines in [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends).
-He issues a recommend if the person is worthy.

-Temple recommends are issued to unendowed members as follows:

-* For members ages 11 and older to be baptized and confirmed for the dead.
-(Young women and ordained young men are eligible for a temple recommend beginning in January of the year they turn 12.)
-* For members ages 8 through 20 to be sealed to their parents.
-Children younger than 8 do not need a recommend to be sealed to their parents (see [26.4.4](26-temple-recommends.md#2644-temple-recommends-for-sealing-living-children-to-parents)).
-* For members ages 8 through 20 to observe the sealings of their living siblings, stepsiblings, or half siblings to their parents.

-Members who have been previously endowed are not issued any of the recommends explained in this section.

-A male Church member who is old enough to hold the priesthood must be ordained to a priesthood office before he may receive a temple recommend.

-When issuing a temple recommend, a member of the bishopric or the branch president interviews the person individually.
-However, the person may invite a parent or another adult to be present.

-### 26.4.2 Temple Recommends for Newly Baptized Members
+### 26.5.1 Newly Baptized Members

-The bishop interviews new members who are of an appropriate age to receive a temple recommend for proxy baptisms and confirmations only.
-He conducts this interview soon after the member’s confirmation, normally within a week (see [26.4.1](26-temple-recommends.md#2641-general-guidelines)).
+The bishop interviews new members who are old enough to receive a temple recommend for proxy baptisms and confirmations (see [26.3.1](26-temple-recommends.md#2631-issuing-temple-recommends-for-proxy-baptisms-and-confirmations)).
+He conducts this interview soon after the member’s confirmation, normally within a week.
 For brethren, this interview may be held as part of the interview to receive the Aaronic Priesthood.
+A bishop or branch president may assign one of his counselors to conduct this interview.
 Male Church members must be ordained to a priesthood office before receiving a temple recommend.

+During the interview, the bishop may offer to use Family Name Assist to help the new member print the name of a deceased family member for whom the new member can perform temple ordinances (see “[Family Name Assist](https://www.churchofjesuschrist.org/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=p_j0Z9o#p_j0Z9o)” in 25.4.1).

 Worthy adult members may receive their own endowment one full year after being confirmed a member of the Church (see [27.2.1.1](27-temple-ordinances-for-the-living.md#27211-newly-baptized-members)).

-### 26.4.3 Temple Recommends for Proxy Baptisms and Confirmations Only

-Temple recommends that are issued for proxy baptisms and confirmations may be used only for that purpose.
-These recommends are printed using [LCR](https://lcr.churchofjesuschrist.org).
-They require only the signatures of the member and of a member of the bishopric or the branch president.

-For information about scheduling baptisms and confirmations for the dead, see [28.2.1](28.md#2821-baptisms-and-confirmations-for-the-dead).

-### 26.4.4 Temple Recommends for Sealing Living Children to Parents

-Unendowed members ages 8 through 20 are issued temple recommends to participate in sealings as follows:

-* To be sealed to their parents
-* To observe the sealing of their living siblings, stepsiblings, or half siblings to their parents

-Those who are issued temple recommends to participate in sealings are interviewed by a member of the bishopric or the branch president.
-They are also interviewed by a member of the stake or mission presidency.

-A member of the bishopric or the branch president prints these recommends using [LCR](https://lcr.churchofjesuschrist.org).
-Temple recommends for sealings may be issued for individual children or for a group of children in the same family.
-The same recommend may be used to list children who are being sealed and those who are observing.

-Children under age 8 do not need a recommend to be sealed to their parents.
-Nor do they need a recommend to observe the sealing of their siblings, stepsiblings, or half siblings to their parents.

-Members who are 21 or older may be sealed to their parents or observe a sealing only if they are (1) endowed and (2) have a current temple recommend.

-See [27.4.4](27-temple-ordinances-for-the-living.md#2744-who-performs-a-sealing-of-living-children-to-parents) and [38.4.2](38-church-policies-and-guidelines.md#3842-sealing-children-to-parents) for additional policies on observing sealings and being sealed to parents.

-## 26.5 Issuing Temple Recommends in Special Circumstances

-### 26.5.1 Members Receiving Their Own Endowment

-Instructions for issuing a recommend to a person who is receiving his or her own endowment are provided in temple recommend book 2.
-Worthy members who desire to receive their own endowment may do so when they meet all of the following conditions:

-* They are at least 18 years old.
-* They have completed or are no longer attending high school, secondary school, or the equivalent.
-* One full year has passed since their confirmation.
-* They feel a desire to receive and honor temple covenants throughout their lives.

-In addition, a man must hold the Melchizedek Priesthood before receiving his endowment.
-For information about members preparing to receive their own endowment, see [25.2.8](25-temple-and-family-history-work.md#2528-temple-preparation-course).
-For information about who may receive the endowment, see [27.2.1](27-temple-ordinances-for-the-living.md#2721-who-may-receive-the-endowment).

-### 26.5.2 Newly Baptized Members

-Worthy adult members may receive their own endowment one full year after being confirmed a member of the Church (see [27.2.1.1](27-temple-ordinances-for-the-living.md#27211-newly-baptized-members)).
 Priesthood leaders ensure that the date the member will receive the endowment will be at least one full year after his or her confirmation date, not the baptismal date.
 Only the First Presidency may authorize exceptions.

-New members who are worthy should be issued a temple recommend for proxy baptisms and confirmations only (see [26.4.2](26-temple-recommends.md#2642-temple-recommends-for-newly-baptized-members)).

-### 26.5.3 Young Missionaries Returning from Service Away from Home
+### 26.5.2 Young Missionaries Returning from Service Away from Home

 Before a young missionary serving away from home completes his or her service, the mission president conducts a temple recommend interview.
 If the missionary is worthy, he issues a recommend.
 The mission president dates and activates the recommend so it expires three months from the date the missionary returns home.